ishabeaspal/Smaple-PortFolio/README.md

 # Smaple-PortFolio
-This is a sample portforlio which includes better animations and transitions
+This is a sample portforlio which includes better animations and transitions.

+Link of the website-https://ishabeaspal.github.io/Smaple-PortFolio/Portfolio/